 The temperature should be recorded to the nearest 0.1 degrees.
 Typically pre-ovulation temperatures range between 36.0 to 36.5 degrees Celsius, and post ovulation temperatures range from 36.5 to 37.0 degrees Celsius.
 You may notice about a 0.2-0.3 degree drop at ovulation before the temperature increase.

-These temperature numbers can be input into a period tracker app or plotted manually on a graph to see the pattern that indicates whether hormones are appropriately balanced at each phase of the cycle and whether ovulation occurs and when.
+These temperature numbers can be input into a period tracker app or plotted manually on a graph to see the

 The basal body temperature numbers will help determine if ovulation is occurring and if so, when in your cycle.
 The other signs you can note regarding ovulation are mood, breast tenderness, whether you feel a slight twinge in either your left or right lower abdomen, cervical mucous and the feel of the cervix.